sct trud

 sct trud list [--edition <NAME>] [--item <N>]

-sct trud list # UK Monolith (default)
+sct trud list --edition uk_monolith

 sct trud list --edition uk_clinical